JMencius/Arrow/SRA_status/scripts/sra_bam_availability.md

 ## Workflow
 1. Conduct each search command.
 2. Use `Send to`-`File`-`Format Accession List` to download the SRR list of each search.
-3. Summarize the numbers of SRR list in each categories.
+3. Summarize the numbers of SRR list in each category.

 ## Results
-1. BAM availablity in all species
+1. BAM availability in all species
 | Category | CSV file | Count |
 |:---:|:---:|:---:|
 | Total number of ONT data | `../results/SRA_ONT_ALL_accession_list.csv` | 683884 |